SAMortazavi/My-Tutorials-Hub/README.md

 2. **Create a new branch** for your changes.
 3. **Submit a pull request** with a clear description of the modifications or additions.

-Thank you for helping us make **My Tutorials Hub** better for everyone!
+Thank you for helping me make **My Tutorials Hub** better for everyone!

 ---